SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/mariadb-opentelemetry.md

 The [MariaDB](https://mariadb.org/about/) app is a logs based app that helps you monitor MariaDB database.
 Pre-configured dashboards provide insight into the health of your database clusters, replication, error logs, slow queries and failed logins.

-This App is tested with the following MariaDB versions:
+This app is tested with the following MariaDB versions:

 - Non-Kubernetes: MariaDB - Version 10.7.1